finos/rune-dsl/documentation/rosetta-modelling-component.md

 ##### Filter Instruction

 A filter instruction takes a list of input objects and return a subset of them.
-The output type of the rule is always the same as the input, and of multipler cardinality.
+The output type of the rule is always the same as the input, and of multiple cardinality.
 The syntax is:

 ``` Haskell
 filter when <FunctionalExpression>